 except ZeroDivisionError:

 print('division by zero attempted')

+Note that “with” statements and context managers can be used to consolidate where exceptions are evaluated and propagated, which lets developers write straight forward code without sprinkling “try … except … finally” structures throughout the code.

 6.31.2 Guidance to language users

+Use “with” statements and context managers to enclose regions, and use them to invoke code which may create exceptions.

 Python offers few constructs that could lead to unstructured code.
 However, judicious use of break statements is encouraged to avoid confusion.

 6.32 Passing Parameters and Return Values [CSJ]